 What industries do ASOs serve?

 How do ASOs interact with other local workforce development organizations?

 What inspired the alternative staffing approach to workforce development?

 ASOs have a dual mission to satisfy their customers and promote workplace success for people with obstacles to employment.
 ASOs use temporary placements to help job seekers build skills and confidence, adjust to the demands of the workplace, and establish behaviors that will give them an edge in the labor market throughout their working lives.
-Because they are committed to their workers’ long term success, ASOs invest in developing a deep understanding of their employee’ challenges in order to provide appropriate supportive services.
+Because they are committed to their workers’ long term success, ASOs invest in developing a deep understanding of their employees’ challenges in order to provide appropriate supportive services.
 To facilitate transitions to long-term employment many ASOs have a no-fee policy for temp-to-hire conversions after as few as two weeks.
-The staffing industry’s usual minimum for a no-fee conversion to a customer’s payroll is 90 days.

 ASOs serve job-ready individuals who are unemployed or underemployed and may have additional obstacles to employment such as low income, lack of a high school degree, limited skills or experience, physical or mental disability, criminal history, homelessness, age or past substance abuse.
 The most common barriers are criminal history, disability and lack of stable housing.
 Many job seekers served by ASOs have multiple barriers to employment.

 ASOs help candidates prepare for interviews and job assignments, give them feedback about their work performance, and serve as trusted advisors to address issues that arise on the job.
 In addition to this critical coaching assistance, ASOs provide an array of other pre- and post-placement supports that may include transportation, case management, economic literacy training, social service referrals (for child care, housing, etc.), and provision of tools and work clothing.